pageboard/pagecut/README.md

 - coed.toBlock(node, withoutContent)
   returns a block from an editor node (not a DOM node).
   The `withoutContent` boolean argument prevents it from collecting contents.
+- coed.posFromDOM(dom)
+  Wrapper function, returns an internal prosemirror position of the given dom node.

 `selection` parameter is a prosemirror's Selection instance.